 Allow the putty to completely dry, then lightly sand each spot to make sure it’s smooth.

 Time to caulk!
 Our board and batten accent wall is almost finished!

 Make sure to caulk around the inside of each of the shapes you’ve created with your design.

-You can see what I’m talking about here.
 This trick is especially helpful when painting a line at the edge of the wall and a textured ceiling!

 1. Cut boards to size

 That’s it!
 The easy peasy way to install a DIY Board and Batten accent wall.

 Take a step back and enjoy your new accent wall!

 This project actually comes together pretty quickly!
 If you start with a good visual blueprint of your design and measure and mark as you work, it goes pretty smoothly!